cardano-scaling/pegasus/README.md

 When developing applications and tools for Cardano, the need for a fast and deterministic sandbox environment in which to experiment with transactions running on-chain validators or run fast integration tests for off- and on-chain code arises quickly.

+The principles and goals of this project are:

+- Fast startup & teardown (< 1 second)
+- Single binary installation on all platforms (< 5 min setup)
+- Usable from the terminal and any application framework (command line options + files as interfaces)

 ## Use pegasus instead of

 - `cardano-node` directly, when you don't want to bother with configuring and seeding a local node manually.
 Pegasus can also be used to scaffold a full `cardano-node` configuration and seeded network which can later be used by any compatible `cardano-node`.

-- `cardano-testnet`: TODO
+- `plutip`: if you prefer downloading a single binary over using `nix`.

-- `yaci-devkit`, when you need faster startup and not want docker containers but plain sub-processes.
+- `yaci-devkit`, when you need faster startup or not want docker containers but plain sub-processes.

 ## Installation